 What will be available in the room?
-All rooms will have a projector/computer input as well as the audience response system (ARS) software, ARS cards for all learners to select their answers, and microphones to use with audience members.
+All rooms will have a projector/computer input as well as the audience response system (ARS) software, and microphones to use with audience members.
 Your PowerPoint presentation will be loaded and ready for use with the ARS.
+Audience members will use their phones to respond to your questions.

 How long will the session run?
-Most sessions are in a 60-minute slot - in order to maximize audience participation and set up the ARS, you should plan for 45 to 50 minutes of session time.
-That will leave 10 minutes for spontaneous discussion or questions, which are encouraged in these sessions.
-Some sessions are in a 75- or 90-minute slot.
-Please check your schedule and feel free to take advantage of your additional time if you are one of the few sessions in a longer time slot.
+All sessions are in a 60-minute slot - in order to maximize audience participation and set up the ARS, you should plan for 45 minutes of session time.
+That will leave 15 minutes for spontaneous discussion or questions, which are encouraged in these sessions.